Construction Site Accidents in Birmingham

-From the expansion of New Street station to the Metro extension, there have been exciting recent developments in local construction.
+From the expansion of New Street station to the Metro extension, there have been exciting construction developments in Birmingham.
 Unfortunately, it can also be extremely dangerous due to the equipment potentially involved and the practical nature of the role.
-This is why there are additional strict guidelines in place that building and construction firms must follow to prevent construction site accidents.
+This is why there are additional strict guidelines in place that firms must follow to prevent construction site accidents.

 Should you be employed in this industry and have the misfortune to be involved in an accident whilst at work, we can help.
 Here you can read about the specific rules and regulations relating to building and construction.
 Alternatively, if you want a discussion on your individual claim, call us today for expert guidance.

 Rules and Regulations to Reduce Construction Accidents

 Employers owe a duty of care, not just to their employees, but to anyone on their premises, including contractors and visitors.
-This duty of care extends to employers within the building and construction industry, which, along with other UK industries, is regulated by the Health and Safety Executive (HSE).
-If you are working out with the UK but in the EU, you are similarly protected by the European Agency for Safety and Health at Work.
+This duty of care extends to all employers within the building and construction industry, which, along with other UK industries, is regulated by the Health and Safety Executive (HSE).

 In addition to general health and safety law applicable to most other workplaces, there are certain regulations relating to building and construction.
 The most comprehensive are the Construction (Design and Management) Regulations 2007.
 This provides certain requirements that must be met to reduce construction site accidents, including:

 - Being able to enter and exit all parts of the building site safely